tjouni/j-pack/docs/implementation.md

 #### Prefix hash table

 A hash table is used to search for prefixes.
 Each bucket of the table contains a singly-linked list of prefixes and new prefixes are added to the front of the list.
-If linear search for a prefix finds a prefix outside the lookback window, the list is cut to minimize memory usage.
+If linear search for a prefix finds any prefix outside the lookback window, the list is cut to minimize memory usage.

 ### Huffman codes